RM260/PandaHat/Weekly Report (21-25 Aug 2023)/Tab, Tab, Attack.md

 ## Hints

-1. After `unzip`ing, this problem can be solved with 11 button-presses...(mostly Tab)...
+1. After `unziping`, this problem can be solved with 11 button-presses...(mostly Tab)...

 ## Tags